Technologicat/unpythonic/README.md

 This is as close to ```(define (map f) (foldr (compose cons f) empty)``` (in ``#lang`` [``spicy``](https://github.com/Technologicat/spicy)) as we're gonna get in Python.

-Notice how the last two versions accept multiple input sequences; this is thanks to currying ``f`` inside the composition.
-An element from each of the sequences is taken by the processing function ``f``.
+Notice how the last two versions accept multiple input iterables; this is thanks to currying ``f`` inside the composition.
+An element from each of the iterables is taken by the processing function ``f``.
 Being the last argument, ``acc`` is passed through on the right.
 The output from the processing function - one new item - and ``acc`` then become a two-tuple, passed into cons.

 Finally, keep in mind this exercise is intended as a feature demonstration.
 In production code, the builtin ``map`` is much better.